Sunny weather on its way always spells one thing for us – Beach Days!

 Hitting the surf with babies – Actually getting in the water with a baby, take cautious steps.
 Some babies like the comfort of being in a carrier and close to mum or dad for their first effort; some kids will freak no matter the size of the waves.

-Try and find a calm beach or inlet for their first dip in the ocean, and accept just their toes is fine at first until their feeling confident to get wet all over.
+Try and find a calm beach or inlet for their first dip in the ocean, and dip in just their toes at first, until they feel confident enough to get wet all over.
 You may prefer to introduce them to water and being submerged in a swimming pool first which is more predictable than the surf.

 Essential baby beach gear to invest in